 Sunrise and sunset are the best yet most challenging times to shoot in the mountains.
 At these times, you can find more dramatic lighting and color but they'll be changing by the second.
 The afternoon can also work depending on the landscape and what you're shooting.

 When deciding between sunset or sunrise, I usually go with sunset as the softer light lasts longer.
 The mountains retain a very subtle light long after the sun has set.
 This means you can shoot spectacular images for a longer period of time, as opposed to in the morning, when the light can change from too soft to very harsh in under 15 minutes.

 It’s all about the depth in mountain landscapes.
 Having objects or subjects in the foreground who lead into the background can help to show the environment and its scale as well as give the viewer a sense of place and beauty.
 If you don’t have a telephoto lens or are faced with a challenge of a landscape with little depth – throw in foreground items like leaves, trees, rocks or a person.
 These help with the layering of depth and help frame the subject of the photo.

-If you can find a saddle or can position yourself on a ridge - that’s a good thing.
+If you can find a saddle or can position yourself on a ridge – do it.
 It will give you access to longer windows of light and therefore more depth.
-If you’re stuck down low in the valley it makes for more challenging lighting situations with an undesirable shadow to highlight ratio.
-If you find yourself in a valley the whole time you may just have to wait for dusk to balance out the sky and valley ratios.
+If you’re stuck down low in a valley it makes for more challenging lighting situations with an undesirable shadow to highlight ratio.
+If you find yourself in a valley the whole time, you may just have to wait for dusk to balance out the sky and valley ratios.
 When in doubt, you can backlight it by shooting directly into the sun and illuminating something from behind.
 It can make for more interesting/dynamic light.
-When backlighting I usually expose 2/3 - 1 full stop for proper exposure in the foreground.
+When backlighting I usually expose 2/3 – 1 full stop for proper exposure in the foreground.
 Play around, experiment and have fun with backlighting.